Latest data on casualties from attack on Israel revealed

-BAKU, Azerbaijan, October 8.
-600 individuals lost their lives due to rocket attacks originating from the Gaza Strip on Israel, Trend reports.
+BAKU, Azerbaijan, October 11.
+More than 1200 individuals lost their lives due to rocket attacks originating from the Gaza Strip on Israel, Trend reports.

-A combined attack was carried out on Israel yesterday.
+Meanwhile, a combined attack was carried out on Israel on the morning of October 7.
 From the beginning, a massive rocket attack began from the territory of the Gaza Strip, followed by the penetration of militants by land, water, and air.

 The IDF declared a state of readiness for war after a massive rocket attack from the Gaza Strip.
 Moreover, Israel Defense Minister Yoav Gallant announced a mass gathering of reservists.